-Education Special Purpose Local Option Sales Tax (ESPLOST), at the fund reporting level, during the year amounted to \$528,158.13 and is to be used for debt service.
+Education Special Purpose Local Option Sales Tax (ESPLOST), at the fund reporting level, during the year amounted to \$550,122.21 and is to be used for capital outlay for educational purposes or debt service.
 This sales tax was authorized by local referendum and the sales tax must be re-authorized at least every five years.